-There will be a formal assessment of this novel through a traditional test as well as class activities.
+There will be a formal assessment of this novel as well as class activities.
 Be prepared with your annotated book on the first day of class.

 We look forward to meeting you in August.

 Sincerely, Your English II Advanced teachers